TanyaS08/data_cleaning_and_standards/README.md

 The idea here is to flag potential outlying bromeliads based on either the number of leaves recorded or maximum water content.
 The resulting .csv file (in `clean_data/`) merely lists bromeliads that are considered outliers, however the decision of if these are 'true' outliers that need to be removed will be left up to the end users.
-There are also some other checks to catch potentially erroneous entries such as that all values are positive (> 0) and are indeed numeric.
+A note here is that there are duplicates bromeliads in the outlier .csv if they have both an outlying number of leaves and maximum water content - I _could_ have combined them and listed both variabels as outliers, however if you were implementing this workflow for more variables it would get confusing.
+This slightly longer format could also potentially allow the user to pivot the table wider if they wanted to have outlier variables per a single bromeliad There are also some other checks to catch potentially erroneous entries such as that all values are positive (> 0) and are indeed numeric.

 The main aim of the second workflow is to try and create a pipeline that can can be run from start to finish (and works) but will 'break' if new species were to be added and their taxonomy could not be resolved (and would then have to be fixed).
-In short: something conceptually similar to to assertr but tailored for constructing/filling in the taxonomic information for invertebrate species.
+In short: something conceptually similar to to assertr but tailored for constructing/filling in the taxonomic information for bromeliad species.
 The resolved taxonomy (for all morpho species barring those listed as unknown) for the current dataset can be found in `clean_data/`.
-As not all species could be resolved by querying a single database (without requiring user input and thus negating the automation/reproducibility of the workflow) two different databases are (automatically) queried.
+As I suppressed user interaction when a query has no/multiple matches to facilitate automation/reproducibility the check at the end will allow users to pick up if any species were missed and they can add them to the pipeline where indicated in the code.